nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 Edit `postgresql.conf` and set the following options:
 >* On RHEL, we assume that default configuration files are located in the `PGDATA` directory `/var/lib/pgsql/serverconf`.
+>  * **Note:** depending on the PostgreSQL installation, the configuration files can be located in different directory, for example `/var/lib/pgsql/13/serverconf`.
 >* Ubuntu keeps the config in `/etc/postgresql/<postgresql major version>/<cluster name>`, e.g. `/etc/postgresql/10/serverconf`.

 ```properties